 Most of the Soft wheat varieties are White wheat.

-Having said that, there is a Hard White variety of wheat.
-It is a compromise widely chosen for making bread because of the opinion that it tastes a bit better than bread made from Hard Red wheat.
+Having said that, there is a Hard White variety of wheat too.
+It is a compromise widely chosen for making bread because of the opinion that it tastes a bit better than bread made strictly from Hard Red wheat.

 Hard Red Wheat

-The most common variety of wheat found in prepper’s wheat food storage is Hard Red wheat (spring or winter).
+The most common variety of wheat found in prepper’s wheat food storage are Hard Red Wheat Berries (spring or winter).

-My own inventory of wheat berries include both Hard Red Wheat as well as Hard White Wheat.
-I do like the White variety better for bread making.
+My own inventory of wheat berries include both Hard Red Wheat (the majority) as well as Hard White Wheat.
+Most of what I have, I’ve packaged myself (Mylar bags with O2 absorbers, all within 5-gallon buckets).

 Here’s some grown in Utah and Idaho, sourced directly from family farmers.
 No additives, Non GMO.